 You will see the leaders (Gaitas) of the villages wearing their red turban, the mediums (Gunias) and witch doctors (Sirahas) in a trance, the men wearing the local Gods in different shapes.
 The much-revered shape of God is called Anga Deo and can have a ladder like shape (Doli) or even a stick, stone or tree.

 You will witness some Tribal customs that didn’t change, like their devotion to the music, dance, song, magic, the use of their sacred instruments.

 You will participate in the same rituals than 400 years ago.

-How to organise your trip for Bastar Dussehra 2018?
+How to organize your trip for Bastar Dussehra in 2019?

 You now have the essential information about Bastar Dussehra, the World’s longest Festival from the tribal state of Chhattisgarh.